wp-plugins/live-support-desk/readme.txt

 This is an incoming request solution.
 If people want to get in touch with you they will now be able to contact you right in your site.
 You’ll still have to reach out to people by going towards them.

-= WHAT IS WEBRTC? =

-WebRTC is the Word Wide Web Consortium’s (W3C) open-source real time communications standard.
-It enables in-browser real time communications between anyone connected to the internet.
-WebRTC aims to eliminate the need for external applications and browser plugins, bringing real time communications right into the browser.

-Unlike other solutions, WebRTC is supported in the browser itself so there’s no need for users to constantly update plugins, or download external applications.
-What’s more, you won’t need a special hosting solution to have video chats in your site.
-The chat window is a built-in part of your webpage.
-As an open-source project, WebRTC provides flexibility for developers and invites the best minds to work on this standard.
-The user experience for WebRTC is simple: Click on the desired communications interface and you’re connected.
-WebRTC is a peer-to-peer solution, so the servers hosting your website won’t be taking on a huge burden.

 **Check out our website’s FAQ page for more info:** <http://plugins.bistri.com/faqs/>

 == Screenshots ==